 Because bookstores and distributors are trying to make money from book sales.
 Sure, a local bookstore owner probably loves books and authors and owns a bookstore because of that love.
 But they’re still in business and need to pay their bills and their employees.
 That means making money.

-It is much, much easier to convince a bookstore to carry your book if it has a well thought out marketing plan behind it.
+It is much, much easier to convince a bookstore to carry your book if it has a well-thought-out marketing plan behind it.
 A marketing plan means an audience, and an audience means reviews and ultimately sales.

-Bookstores are awesome for advertising and for selling some additional copies.
+Bookstores are awesome for advertising and for selling additional copies.
 I encourage authors to always attempt to connect with their local bookstores to sell either through a wholesaler (the bookstore orders copies) or through consignment (they buy and sell directly from the author).
 There’s just no reason not to at least connect with your local bookstores!

 And with services like DartFrog, you have a low-cost and low-risk option to get your book in even more stores!
 But don’t forget that you will still be the primary advocate and salesperson for your book(s).
 Even with twenty or thirty copies on the shelves of independent bookstores near and far, you will make most of your sales directly from your website to your online followers.